ThinkbotsAreFree/Birdy/README.md

 ### Pub/sub

-A BirdyVM program is made of a lot of very small teleo-reactive agents.
-Let's call these agents "units".
+A BirdyVM program is made of a lot of very small teleo-reactive agents, the "units".

 During the execution of the VM, units continuously receive and send messages to one another, asynchronously, and anonymously.